-During the financial year we ran an open tender process to procure a new Housing management System which will be implemented during the 2019/20 financial year.
+During the financial year we ran an open tender process to procure a new Housing management System which is now in the implementation phase with a projected go-live date of September 2021.
 This will enable further progress to be made to improve effectiveness of our processes for the benefit of our tenants and services.